A

 a full human being.
 Its rights, including the right to life should be protected.

-Conception is the point at which the DNA from the two parents combine to produce a new
+Conception is the process by which the DNA from the two parents combine to produce a new

 DNA which is unique to the individual.
 Some believers assert that this is when